 Security Awareness & First Aid (SAFA) HEAT Training

 Our SAFA courses have been running since 2010.
-They are delivered regularly at our training centres near London, UK, and Nairobi, Kenya, and can be provided globally on demand.
-SAFA combines classroom-based learning with immersive simulations and activities that put delegates’ new skills to the test.
+They are delivered regularly at our training centres near London, UK, and Nairobi, Kenya.
+They are also delivered globally, on demand.

 Personal Safety is rarely a binary choice.
 There are countless ‘what ifs’ across an endless array of dynamic contextual changes.
 Recognising this, our teaching works on the fundamental principle that ‘You will always have choices, but all choices have consequences.'

 In this way, our course builds the capacity of our participants to make informed decisions so that they can take personal responsibility for their actions, while considering the implication of those actions, within a framework of good practice principles.

 The physical and psychological safety of our participants is of the utmost importance.
 We have invested heavily in systems, training and processes to ensure that every participant is cared for and empowered by their time with us, whatever their ability or needs.

 By combining modules on physical safety, human security, digital risk and first aid, our courses offer an integrated and challenging programme of learning, including modules on:

 • Weapons Awareness • Communications and Incident reporting • Psychological Responses to Risk • Negotiation • Information Security • Road Threats • Basic Life Support • Psychological Resilience • Sexual Violence • Kidnap and Detention • Blast Threats •